Tool models and flexible pick orientation

 When tilting, it’s possible to instruct Pickit how much we want the tool to use this flexibility:

-When Prefer picks with less tilt is selected, the tilting flexibility will only be used to make a point pickable, such as to avoid a collision between the robot tool and the bin or other objects (below, right pick).
+When Prefer picks with less tilt is selected, the tilting flexibility will only be used to make a point pickable, such as to avoid a collision (above left).
 If apart from tilting, the tool additionally allows rotating about the Z-axis, this rotation will be used to align as close as possible to the preferred pick orientation.
 This is the default setting, and is recommended whenever tilting the tool decreases the likelihood of pick success.
 For instance, some suction cups might have more difficulty establishing vacuum when highly tilted.

 On the other hand, when Prefer picks pointing up is selected, the tilting flexibility will be used to align as much as possible with the preferred pick orientation, which points up.
 Prefer this setting when you want to minimize tilting of the robot flange.

 The below image shows the difference between the two alternatives for a gripper allowed to tilt 30°.